letsencrypt/acme-spec/draft-barnes-acme.md

 }
 ~~~~~~~~~~

-Given a Challenge/Response pair, the ACME server verifies the client's control of the domain by verifying that the TLS server was configured as expected:
+Given a Challenge/Response pair, the ACME server verifies the client's control
+of the domain by verifying that the TLS server was configured appropriately.

 1. Choose a set of DVSNI iterations to check.
-2. For each iteration, open a TLS connection to the domain name being validated on the specified port, presenting the appropriate DNS R name in the SNI field.
+2. For each iteration, compute the Z-value from the authorized keys object in
-3. Verify the following properties of the certificates provided by the TLS server:
-  * It is a valid self-signed certificate
-  * The public key is the public key for the key pair being authorized
-  * It contains a subjectAltName matching the DNS R name

-It is RECOMMENDED that the ACME server verify an appropriate number of R value iterations to avoid default virtual host vulnerabilities in shared hosting environments.

-1. Compute the Z-value from the authorized keys object in the same way as the
+   the same way as the client.
-   client.
-4. Open a TLS connection to the domain name being validated on port 443,
+3. Open a TLS connection to the domain name being validated on the requested
-   presenting the value "\<Z[0:32]\>.\<Z[32:64]\>.acme.invalid" in the SNI
+   port, presenting the value "\<Zi[0:32]\>.\<Zi[32:64]\>.acme.invalid" in the
-   field (where the comparison is case-insensitive).
+   SNI field (where the comparison is case-insensitive).
-5. Verify that the certificate contains a subjectAltName extension with the
+4. Verify that the certificate contains a subjectAltName extension with the
    dNSName of "\<Z[0:32]\>.\<Z[32:64]\>.acme.invalid".

+It is RECOMMENDED that the ACME server verify an appropriate number of Z value
+iterations to avoid default virtual host vulnerabilities in shared hosting
+environments.

+It is RECOMMENDED clients respond with DVSNI certificates for only the Z values
+specified by the CA.

 It is RECOMMENDED that the ACME server validation TLS connections from multiple
 vantage points to reduce the risk of DNS hijacking attacks.